Wildlife needs are pretty basic: food, cover, and water.

 FOOD needs can be met by planting (or preserving) native nectar plants and native berry-producing and seed-producing plants.

 COVER is crucial so that birds and other wildlife can avoid becoming a predator’s next meal.
 Cover also provides safe places to nest, roost through the night, or get out of bad weather.
-Native evergreens like Red Cedar and American Holly offer excellent cover for wildlife.
+Native evergreens like Red Cedar, American Holly, and Waxmyrtle offer excellent cover for wildlife.
 If your yard is wide open and without adequate cover, gather fallen branches and make a winter brush pile.
 You’ll be amazed by all the action it attracts as birds dash for the safety it offers when a hungry hawk flies through the yard.
 Or collect discarded Christmas trees and place them near bird feeding stations and bird baths, so that birds are not too vulnerable when they come to feed or drink or bathe.
-And next spring seriously consider planting a Red Cedar (or American Holly) or two or three!
+And next spring seriously consider planting a Red Cedar (or American Holly or Waxmyrtle) or two or three!

 Providing WATER is just as important as providing food and cover